mongodb/mongosql/README.md

 `internal` suite is written by the BI Connector dev team; the others are third-party test suites adapted for use in our testing framework.

-If you haven't already dowloaded all of our integration test data, you can do so by running `make download-data`.
+If you haven't already downloaded all of our integration test data, you can do so by running `make download-data`.

 The integration tests belong to the `sqlproxy` package, and can be found in